9 Proven Strategies to Boost Sales in Your Organisation

 Lead generation is the main focus of modern sales professionals.
 Yet, lead qualification is of the same importance.

 Let’s face it.
 Not all leads are equal.
 Even though you constantly need to continue selling, only part of the targeted individuals will become your customers.
-And if your sales team spends too much time on leads who are yet not ready to buy, it is not very effective in the long run.
+Implementing effective lead-generation tips is crucial for business success, if your sales team spends too much time on leads who are yet not ready to buy, it is not very effective in the long run.

 So, how to make sure you’re choosing the right leads to focus on?
 Pay attention to your sales prospecting methods, and the way you actually qualify your leads.
 As a matter of fact, 50% of sales time is said to be wasted on unproductive prospecting.